Carshalton Park: Events

 An annual charity fireworks event is held in the park for Bonfire Night.
 Organised by Wallington and Carshalton Round Table, the event is on the first Saturday in November.
 Carshalton Fireworks was first organised in 1957 and has run every year until the present day.
 It is currently one of the largest charity fireworks display in the South-East of England attracting crowds of up to 15,000 spectators from the local community.

 Carshalton Carnival, which is jointly organised by the Wallington and Carshalton Round Table and Rotary Club, it is held in the park, on the second Saturday in June.

 "The Environmental Fair" run by EcoLocal, a local charity, takes place on the August Bank Holiday Monday.

 Transport

 Three railway stations are within walking distance of Carshalton Park.
 They are, in order of proximity, Carshalton Beeches railway station, Wallington railway station and Carshalton railway station.
 Refer to the map below for directions.

+Four bus routes stop on Carshalton High Street, approximately 0.3 miles from the Park.